tahira-h/stock-analysis/README.md

 Performance Between 2017 and 2018

-The stock performance between 2017 and 2018 show that 2017 stock data runs slower than the stock data of 2018.
-As shown below, year 2017 stock runs at 0.2226563, and year 2018 stock runs at 0.2148438).
+The stock performance between 2017 and 2018 shows that year 2017 stock data runs slower than 2018 once refactored.
+As shown below, year 2017 stock runs at 0.2226563 seconds.

 Open the file containing VBA Challenge 2017.
 VBA Challenge 2017.